creativetechnologylab/OpenGL-C-Teaching-Resource/GLFW_Setup.md

 1. Add the include directory to your compiler's include directories.
 2. Add the library directory to your linker's library directories.
 3. Link against `glfw3.lib` (for Windows).

+   For a detailed video tutorial on how to link libraries in Visual Studio 2019 or above, please watch [this video](https://www.youtube.com/watch?v=r_wf9xphKyg).

 ### Step 5: Use GLFW in Your Code